TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/workflow.md

                \----------|--> F
 ```

-And imagine doing so knowing that the diagram is subject to change over time.
-Yikes!
+Futhermore, the diagram is subject to change over time.
 Instead, with a workflow we can either trust it to automatically resolve the DAG or express it manually as simply as `order: [ [ A ], [ B, C ], [ E ], [ D, F ] ]`, and the conditional logic for determining if a stage is executed is defined as part of the branch itself.

 ## Examples